 The Karma of a Nation

-The Sanskrit word karma has essentially become part of the English lexicon.
-Who is not at least somewhat familiar with the way it’s taken on a “what goes around comes around” sort of meaning in everyday parlance?
-Which is not really too bad a definition, as far as it goes.
-If you start doing a little research, though, you’ll find that there’s actually quite a range of thought about the true nature of this thing we call karma.
-On one hand are very precise definitions, like karma being the result of action coupled with intention.
-On the other are very broad implications of metaphysical import, like if your good karma outweighs your bad karma by the time you pass on, then you’ll enjoy a favorable rebirth.
+The Sanskrit word karma has essentially become part of the English lexicon, taking on a “what goes around comes around” sort of meaning in everyday parlance.
+That’s not too bad a definition, as far as it goes.
+However, there’s actually quite a range of thought about the nature of this thing we call karma.
+On one hand, for instance, is the very precise definition that karma is the result of action coupled with intention.
+On the other hand are very broad implications of metaphysical import.
+For example, some think that if their good karma outweighs their bad karma by the time they pass on, then they’ll enjoy a favorable rebirth.
 Otherwise…

 Flag on the pavement near the street memorial for Michael Brown

-So, what is our karma here in the United States?
+What is our karma here in the United States?
 Is it generally good, or generally bad?
-What is the ground from which our nation will be born anew in the very next moment, or in the aftermath of the coming election?
+What is the ground from which our nation will be born anew in the very next moment, or in the aftermath of the most recent election?
 Will it be a favorable rebirth?
 This will require a little “soul-searching.”
-And we won’t make any real progress if we allow ourselves to become lost in a misty-eyed reverie of patriotic ideas and imagery.
+And we won’t make any real progress if we allow ourselves to become lost in misty-eyed reverie of patriotic ideas and imagery.

-Of course we have an abundance of good karma, as well.
+Of course, we have an abundance of good karma, as well.
 A democratic nation was formed on this land that has been a beacon of righteousness for the world for over two centuries.
-Our peaceful transitions of power based on the will of the majority (mitigated somewhat, to be sure, by that pesky electoral college) have shown the world what civilized and enlightened government can look like.
+Our (mostly) peaceful transitions of power based on the will of the majority (mitigated by that pesky electoral college, of course) have shown the world what civilized and enlightened government can look like.
 And not only that, we’ve kept despotism from overtaking the world.
 We’ve helped fight disease and hunger.
-We’ve created the educational institutions that have brought forth some of the world’s greatest creative minds.
+We’ve created educational institutions that have brought forth some of the world’s greatest creative minds.
 We’ve helped raise the standard of living of much of the world, thereby alleviating suffering for untold numbers of people.

-Ah, but our culture has also perpetuated the myth of the so-called rugged individual – going it alone, entitled to take what is his (and whatever else he can get), and eschewing responsibility for others with casual reference to ideals of equality, freedom, and hard work.
-But these ideals, in addition to giving us positive guidance, give us as well the cover we need to be silent in the face of inequity and injustice – as if we’ve never seen the hard work and wholesome choices of another go unrewarded.
-Silence is violence.
+Ah, but our culture has also perpetuated the myth of the so-called rugged individual—going it alone, taking what is his (and whatever else he can get), and eschewing responsibility for others with casual reference to ideals of equality, freedom, and hard work.
+But these ideals, in addition to giving us positive guidance, give us as well the cover we need to be silent in the face of inequity and injustice—as if we’ve never seen the hard work and wholesome choices of another go unrewarded.

-All of this karma roils in each of as we speak.
+The karma of our nation roils in each of as we speak.
 It plays out in our White House, the halls of Congress, and the Supreme Court.
 It swirls on the airwaves and out in the streets.
-We are on the eve of deciding what will happen when some of the best karma we’ve accumulated, our model democratic institutions, meets some of our worst – our most entitled, greedy, violent, abusive, and self-interested urges personified.
+The karma of our nation just pitted some of our highest yearnings and ideals against some of our most entitled, greedy, violent, abusive, and self-interested urges.
+The result is now recorded history.

 Please reflect deeply on where our country is going, and act in accord with what is most beneficial and just.
-The fate of our nation hangs in the balance.
+The future of our nation hangs in the balance.
 What is the karma we will perpetuate?
-Be well, everyone.

 Image